justinmahar/SublimeCSAutocompletePlus/README.md

 Autocomplete will make suggestions when you trigger autocomplete after a dot operator.
 It starts with the current view, then branches out to other coffee files.
 Because of this, most lookups are blazingly fast.
 You can configure CA+ to exclude certain directories and to only look in others.
 This will further increase speed as less searching will be needed.

 Autocomplete suggestions alphabetically show properties first, as indicated by a &#x25CB; symbol before each property name, followed by alphabetically sorted methods, as indicated by a &#x25CF; symbol before each method name.
+Inherited properties and methods will be preceded by a &#x2C75; symbol.

 For example: